 4. Separate legal entity.

-A company incorporated under the Companies Act, 2013 is treated as a separate person distinct from its members under law.
+A company incorporated under the Companies Act, 2013, is treated as a separate person distinct from its members under the law.
 Therefore, the company will be liable for all the acts of the company except any illegal act done by the directors of the company.

 5. Company has limited liability.